1441 Canal St. New Orleans, LA 70112

-Environmental water remediation is currently a $6 billon per year industry with 5,000 to 12,000 newly discovered remediation sites per year.
-Over the next several decades, private industry and federal, state, and local governments will commit billions of dollars annually to clean up sites contaminated with risky waste products.
+Environmental water remediation is currently a $6 billion per year industry with 5,000 to 12,000 newly discovered remediation sites per year.
+Over the next several decades, private industry and federal, state and local governments will commit billions of dollars annually to clean up sites contaminated with risky waste products.

 Chlorinated solvents are common additives in paint thinners, dry cleaning solutions, degreasers, and were formally associated with gas stations and chemical manufacturers.
 These pollutants were historically dumped into the groundwater and, despite more recent regulations, are still commonly found pollutants in our groundwater today.
 Unfortunately, people who are exposed to such compounds can experience a number of serious health effects including organ damage, impaired fetal development, cancer, and death.

 NanoFex’s technology is based on the in-situ chemical reduction (ISCR) of chlorinated compounds and certain heavy metals in soil and groundwater using a multifunctional particulate system (MPS) containing zero-valent iron nanoparticles embedded on carbon microspheres.
 The technology uses an aerosol based process to rapidly prepare the iron-carbon composite.
 Source materials can be made from inexpensive and innocuous precursors (sugar, waste crustacean shells, iron salts) and are intrinsically environmentally benign.

 Governor Bobby Jindal Announces Appointments to the

 Governor Bobby Jindal announced appointments to the Water Resources Commission.
 David B. Culpepper, Chief Executive Officer of NanoFex, will be appointed to serve as a geologist or engineer with expertise in Ground Water Resource Management, as required by statute.
 Click here to read the full press release.

 MegaWatt Ventures Ten Finalist Teams Announced To Compete

 For $100,000 GRAND PRIZE!